-How Earth's Magnetic Field Flip Will Impact Life on Our Planet
+How the Earth's Magnetic Field Flip Will Impact Life on Our Planet

 What is Earth’s magnetic field?